This Ham Pot Pie recipe is easy to make for a family dinner. It’s a good way to use leftover ham! Add julienne potatoes, veggies, and a crust.

 This ham pot pie recipe is like chicken pot pie, but it has the flavorful addition of ham!
 If you have leftover holiday ham, this is a delicious way to use it.

 A friend of mine broke her ankle recently and can’t be on her feet.
 I wanted to make a meal for her family that would be easy for them to cook.
-I decided that it would be best if the meal could include the meat and vegetables all in one pan.
+So, I decided that it would be best if the meal could include the meat and vegetables all in one dish.

 First, melt the butter in a large pot over medium heat.
-Whisk in the flour and cook for 30 seconds – 60 seconds.
-Add the milk and the chicken broth.
-Whisk in the cheese sauce mix from box of potatoes.
+Whisk in the flour and cook for 30-60 seconds.
+Slowly whisk in the milk and the chicken broth.
+Finally, whisk in the cheese sauce mix from the box of potatoes.

-Stir in the julienne potatoes.
+Next, stir in the julienne potatoes.